JasonLocklin/Dissertation/VWM/Results.md

 covert orienting task did not stand out with extreme performance deficits on the visual working memory task.
-When compared with the rest of the neglecting group, as can be observed in table [tbl:VWM], Patient 454 performed slightly worse than the median on both visual working memory measures, while Patient 171, who, incidentally was the only one in the group to score negatively on all three clinical measures of neglect, was actually the most
+When compared with the rest of the neglecting group, as can be observed in table [tbl.VWM], Patient 454 performed slightly worse than the median on both visual working memory measures, while Patient 171, who, incidentally was the only one in the group to score negatively on all three clinical measures of neglect, was actually the most